rachelksong/ETL_Proj2/README.md

 Through our data analysis we discovered that:

  1)The rate of women participation in the Olymics began to take shape in 1900 at a small number of 33.
 In fact, the first Olympic Games to even accept female participants was in the 1900 Games in Paris.
 In more recent years, 2016 (the data had dates up to 2016), we found that the highest influx of women participation was at an astounding 6,223 for both the summer and winter Olympics!
 In contrast, mens' Olympics began to take shape a little earlier than womens', in 1890, with 380 male participants.
-Conversely, similarly to women, male participation rose in 2016 with 7,465 total male participastion for both summer and winter Olympics.
+Conversely, similarly to women, male participation rose in 2016 with 7,465 total male participation for both summer and winter Olympics.

 2) The countries with the highest rising female participation in the Olymics has been Yugoslavia, with 378 females participants competing through most recent years.
-This could be do to the fact that Yugoslavia has been the destination for the Olympic teams in countries near Yugoslavia.
+This could be due to the fact that Yugoslavia has been the destination for the Olympic teams in countries near Yugoslavia.

 3) The sports with the highest total number of female participation is for Alpine Skiing in the winter Olympics and Athletics (track and field) for the summer Olympics.